 If you’re a real estate investor looking at selling a property, or if you’re thinking of buying a property now and thinking long term about selling it, then you might be worried about what taxes you’ll incur.
-In this blog post you’ll read about investment property taxes capital gains – what Washington DC and North Carolina investors should know about capital gains.
+In this blog post you’ll read about investment property taxes capital gains – what Charlotte investors should know about capital gains.

 Different Types Of Tax For Different Types Of Income

 There are different types of tax for different types of income.
 For example, straight income that comes in from a job might be taxes as regular income at your regular tax rate.
 But other types of income may be taxed at a different tax rate.
 For a stock market investor, for example, income derived from dividends have their own tax rate.
 And for real estate investors, you should be aware that income derived from capital gains on the sale of a property has its own tax rate.

 Let’s start back at the basics: When you buy a property, you pay a price; when you sell a property, you get what the next buyer pays you.
 The difference between the price you bought the property for and what you sold the property for is the capital gain.
 Let’s say you bought the property for $100,000 and you sold it for $125,000.
 The capital gain is $25,000 and this is the income that is taxed at the capital gain rate.

 Why Do Capital Gains Have A Different Rate?

 Capital gains tax rates are usually less than the rate you pay for your regular income.
 There are a couple of reasons why capital gains are taxed differently: one of the reasons is because the gain can be quite substantial on a piece of real estate so a normal tax rate can be quite prohibitive to pay, so a capital gains tax rate is like keeping extra money in your pocket.
 The other reason is because the government wanted to encourage the buying and selling of assets (which is good for the economy) so they provided an incentive (a lower rate) to do so.

 Capital Gains On Investment Property Versus Your Primary Residence